FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

      :ref:`test_environment_versioning`.

-   - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, CLI is used in CSIT for many VPP scale tests.
+   - **CSIT PAPI support**: Due to issues with PAPI performance, and deprecation of VAT, VPP CLI is used in CSIT for many VPP scale tests.
+See :ref:`vpp_known_issues`.
-     See known issues below.

    - **General Code Housekeeping**: Ongoing code optimizations and bug fixes.